 First, the Eternal Law maintains the universal order in the physical reality ever since its beginning, 13.75 billion years ago.
 The Natural Law intends to provide the authoritative basis for maintaining moral order among human beings.

-Second, we understood that the physical order of the Universe had initially embedded in itself the seeds of an energy-based ‘disorder’ that maintains over the eons a gradual degradation and the eventual self-destruction of the entire Universe.
+Second, we understood that the physical order of the Universe had initially embedded in itself the seeds of an energy-based ‘disorder’ that maintains over the eons a gradual and irreversible degradation and the eventual self-destruction of the entire Universe.
 The cause of this gradual disorder is the Law of Entropy, which ensures the finite nature of the physical order in the Universe; (more about it later in this article).

-b) The Categories of Order: We introduce here the five major types of order in nature, which will be described later in more detail; the following are the major types of order:
+b) The Categories of Order: We introduce here the five major types of order in nature, which will be described later in more detail; the following are the major types of order:-

 The logical order that constitutes the essence of being human, that is the mind can reason things out; without it we would be unable to understand one another or the world around us.
 The basis for all transcendental activities of human mind is guided by the Eternal Law.